Kaizen-agent/kaizen-agent/README.md

 The auto-fix feature streamlines the improvement process by:
 1. Collecting test failures
 2. Analyzing issues using GPT-4
+3. Making multiple attempts to fix the code (configurable via --max-retries)
-3. Creating a new Git branch
+4. Creating a new Git branch
-4. Committing fixes
+5. Committing fixes
-5. Creating a detailed Pull Request
+6. Creating a detailed Pull Request

 Example test configuration:
 ```yaml